Health effects of coffee: Cancer

 Meta-analyses on the effects of coffee consumption on cancer risk are inconclusive.
+The American Institute for Cancer Research and World Cancer Research Fund have stated that there is strong evidence that coffee consumption reduces the risk of endometrial cancer and liver cancer.

 The World Health Organization's 2016 IARC Monograph "found no conclusive evidence for a carcinogenic effect of drinking coffee" but found that drinking very hot beverages probably causes cancer of the oesophagus.

 Liver disease

-According to The British Liver Trust, regular consumption of coffee may support liver health and reduce the risk of some liver diseases.
+According to The British Liver Trust, regular consumption of coffee may support liver health and reduce the risk of some liver diseases, a finding supported by a 2026 questionnaire based study, irrespective of caffeine content or use of sugar or artificial sweeteners.

+Stroke

+Meta-analyses have found that coffee consumption is associated with a decreased stroke risk at three to four cups a day.

 Mental health

+Anxiety disorder

 The UK National Health Service advises that avoiding coffee may reduce anxiety.
 In chronic psychiatric patients, caffeine, the major active ingredient in coffee, is associated with anxiety.
 At high doses, typically greater than 300 mg, caffeine can both cause and worsen anxiety.
 For some people, discontinuing caffeine use can significantly reduce anxiety.
 Caffeine-induced anxiety disorder is a subclass of substance- or medication-induced anxiety disorder.
 Populations that may be most impacted by caffeine consumption are adolescents and people with anxiety disorders.

+Depression

 Preliminary research indicated the possibility of a beneficial relationship between coffee intake and reduced depression.

+Dementia

-Long-term preliminary research, including assessment of symptoms for dementia and cognitive impairment, was inconclusive for coffee having an effect in the elderly, mainly due to the poor quality of the studies.
+A systematic review of literature published before 2014, including assessment of symptoms for dementia and cognitive impairment, was inconclusive for coffee having an effect in the elderly, mainly due to the poor quality of the studies.